The Red List of Trains in Japan

 The prototype unit looked different from others, but it was not easy to find where and how.

-In 2022, a trainset was repainted white and green like 200 series in commemoration of the 40th anniversary of Tohoku and Joetsu Shinkansens.
+In 2022, a trainset was repainted white and green like 200 series in commemoration of the 40th anniversary of the Tohoku and Joetsu Shinkansens.

 ←The List of JR Trains